vectorlabz/willamette/README.md

 - **Concealed Thinking Process**: A feature that hides the thinking process of deepseek. 🔍
 - **Detailed Processing Time**: Provides a detailed output of the time it took to process. ⏱️
-- **Clean Output to markdown or custom formats ✨
+- **Clean Output**: Exports concise answers to markdown or custom formats. ✨